celadari/json-logic-scala/docs/_posts/evaluator-define-custom-operator.md

 ## What is Evaluation ?

-The whole idea behind Json-Logic-Typed is to represent expressions in interoperable format to be exchanged between different actors (typically frontend and backend).
+A central goal of Json-Logic-Typed is to represent expressions in interoperable format.
+This allows the expressions to be exchanged between different actors (typically frontend and backend).

-Such json data format enhances conveying information across different platforms/languages.
+Such a JSON data format enhances how you can convey information across different platforms and languages.
-Such platforms/languages in turn evaluate the underlying expression on its own.
+These platforms can in turn evaluate the underlying expression on their own.

 **Evaluation "evaluates" the underlying expression to provide you a result.**

 ## How to manually define a custom operator ?

-A custom operator is defined by its "codename" which is the key in Json-Logic-Typed format.
+A _custom operator_ is defined by its `codename`, which is the key in Json-Logic-Typed format.

 *Example*:

 In the following example, the plus operator has "+" as a codename and must declare an `Operator` class/object that defines the computation performed by this operator.

 ```json
 {
   "+": [